fermat618/pida/docs/source/user/installation.rst

 ~~~~~~~~~~
 FIXME.

-Some pointers on how to install PIDA dependencies can be found on http://code.google.com/p/pida/wiki/WindowsInstallation[]
+Some pointers on how to install PIDA dependencies can be found on the Wiki_

 .. [[installation_mac]]